Mothers of Incarcerated Sons Socieity, Inc. (M.I.S.S) was certified as a 501(c) 3 organization on December 16th, 1992.

 b.)
 To help families cope with their difficult situations, through fellowshipping with others.

 d.)
-To have all certified mentally ill individuals, who break the law, committed to a certified mental institution where they can be treated with human dignity and receive proper medical treatment.
+To have all certified mentally ill individuals, who break the law, committed to a mental institution where they can be treated with human dignity and receive proper medical treatment.

-*After 27 years, we dissolved our 501-C3 status in 2018, due to the change in the tax law that this administration has implemented.
+*After 27 years, we dissolved our 501-C3 status in 2018 due to the changes in the tax law that this administration has implemented.
 In our view, it was not worth the red tape, with the elimination of the itemization for the tax payer.*